untitled_design_3.png

 Student Organization Policies Violations

-Failure to abide by the listed policies in the JMU Student Handbook may result in sanctions against the organization including, but not limited to, suspension of any and/or all activities and removal of the organization from campus.
-JMU staff will investigate allegations of policy violations to determine if the actions taken were at the direction or collaboration of an organization.
-If JMU staff reasonably believe the violations were at the level of an organization, then the conduct process will begin.
-Individual students who are members of an RSO are still subject as individuals to the expectations set forth in the JMU Student Handbook and Honor Code.
-Should staff reasonably believe that individual policy violations may have occurred in relation to the RSO incident, the individual(s) may be held accountable via a referral to OSARP and/or the Honor Council.
-Individuals may be referred to OSARP and/or the Honor Council regardless of whether an RSO is found responsible for organizational misconduct.
+Failure to abide by the policies in the JMU Student Handbook may result in sanctions against the organization.
+The Office of Student Accountability and Restorative Practices (OSARP) will investigate allegations of policy violations to determine if the actions taken were at the direction or collaboration of an organization.
+If OSARP staff reasonably believe the violations were at the level of an organization, then the accountability process will begin.
+Individual students who are members of an organization are still subject as individuals to the expectations set forth in the JMU Student Handbook and Honor Code.
+Should staff reasonably believe that individual policy violations may have occurred in relation to the organizational incident, the individual(s) may be held accountable via the individual accountability process.

 Conditions for Recognition